Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Daar was the first to say anything.
 "Thank you ‘fer comin’."

 "Thank you for inviting me."
 Twythmenw dropped back down to all fours and moved to her assigned seat.
-"I was...surprised.
+"I was... surprised.
 I would have thought you would want nothing to do with the Great Houses."

 "The object of my ire got what was comin’," Daar said cryptically.
 "We got bigger problems."